 The JAC received an overwhelming response to this grant opportunity that demanded significant labor and thoughtful review in a compressed time frame.
 In total, 190 applications were received, representing nearly 400 unique organizations with a total of nearly \$500 million of requested funding.
-Ultimately, 34 grant awards were made to individual organizations and coalitions representing 68 separate organizations.
-A total of \$75 million of American Rescue Plan Act funding was awarded in 3-year grants.
-This represents the largest amount of funding ever issued by Cook County for violence prevention and reduction services.
+Ultimately, through three separate funding cycles in 2022 and 2023, 90 grant awards were made to individual organizations and coalitions representing 150 unique organizations.
+A total of \$85 million of Cook County's American Rescue Plan Act funding was awarded along with \$25 million of additional funding from the Illinois Department of Human Services Office of Firearm Violence Prevention.
+This historic investment represents Cook County's commitment to addressing gun violence with evidence informed, community-based programs and services.